In this post, we will walk through how to jumpstart your image annotation process using LabelMe, a free, open source labeling tool.

 .tar file that you can open and use in the setting of your choice.

-Covert LabelMe Data to Any Destination
+How to Covert LabelMe Data to Other Formats

 Once your model is in Roboflow, you can do much more than just convert annotations.
 You can also make important preprocessing and augmentation decisions to create versions of your dataset so you can spend less time labeling, and more time making the best computer vision model for your task.

 To train a model on your LabelMe data, you may find the Roboflow Model Library of use to model object detection (bounding box) datasets.
 The Roboflow Model Library contains a series of example Colab Notebooks to drop your dataset in and start training.
+Roboflow also has a one-click training option which you can try for free.

-Congratulations!
 Now you know how to use LabelMe to get started labeling your own dataset for computer vision.

 LabelMe is a great way to get started on dataset annotation for computer vision and can be easily leveraged through a web UI.